sakkelaaksonen/quarto-hotseat/README.md

 Players should know who's turn it is.
 Also, unlike most implementations I have seen,in my game you really have to shout (**click**) Quarto.
 Most games will automatically declare a winner once first quarto is present on the game board.
-However, THIS IS WRONG.
+However, this is not in the spirit of the game.
 So I left it out.
 Being able to miss a quarto and continuing is essential part of the game IMHO.

 ## DEV LOG